kkv4all/java-8/README.md

  - An interface with exactly one abstract method is called Functional Interface. _@FunctionalInterface_ annotation is added so that we can mark an interface as functional interface.

 Some of the useful java 8 functional interfaces are _**Consumer**_, _**Supplier**_, _**Function**_ and _**Predicate**_.

+## Default Method
+ - Java 8 introduced concept of default method implementation in interfaces.
+With default functions in interfaces, there is a possibility that a class is implementing two interfaces with same default methods.

+##